NCATS-Tangerine/kba-reasoner/README.md

 make validation
 ```

-The *validate* target calls a local shell script `generate.sh` in the root directory of the project.
+The *validation* target calls a local shell script `generate.sh` in the root directory of the project.
 This script
 checks for the presence of the OpenAPI Code Generator binary and attempts to install it if it is not yet installed
 on the computer.
 This installation may be problematic on some platforms (e.g. Microsoft Windows) but you can also
 [manually install the OpenAPI Code Generator](https://openapi-generator.tech/docs/installation).
 If you do this,